operate-first/sre/README.md

 * Some sample SIG-SRE [Architecture Decision Records](./ADRs/RH/SIG-SRE)

+    When major decisions are made on design or operational aspects of system, it can be very worthwhile to keep a clear record of those decisions for future reference.
+An Architecture Decision Record (ADR) acts as a document of the discussion and reasoning behind the decision it relates to, and in years to come can be extremely valuable for answering the eternal question - "Why do we do things this way?".

+    This directory contains some sample Red Hat ADRs from a variety of different discussions.

 ### Other Documents

 * A work in progess - the [SRE Maturity Model](./sre_maturity.md)